Azure HPC Cache

 Azure HPC Cache supports NFSv3.

-Before using your cache, you will need to set up a dedicated subnet for the HPC Cache instance.
-You will also need DNS support so that the cache can access storage and other resources.
+Before using your cache, you'll need to set up a dedicated subnet for the HPC Cache instance.
+You'll also need DNS support so that the cache can access storage and other resources.
 Learn more about the requirements in the service documentation.